fbpx Skip to Content

 And I remember feeling proud of being able to do so.

-I loved junk food and would sneak into the kitchen late at night and find the unhealthiest food my mom had hiding in the kitchen…and I’d eat it all in one sitting.
+I loved junk food and I was a secret eater.
+I would sneak into the kitchen late at night and find the unhealthiest food my mom had hiding in the kitchen…and I’d eat it all in one sitting, behind the closed doors of my bedroom.

-Whether it was a box of Nutty Bars, a bag of chips, or some really delicious leftovers, I’d devour them.
+Whether it was a box of Nutty Bars, a bag of chips, fruit snacks, or some really delicious leftovers, I’d devour them a box at a time, not caring about my body weight or the number of calories I was taking in (it was a LOT).

 My Weight Loss Journey: So Very Blessed - The story of how I lost 100 pounds, kept it off, and fell madly in love with my life.